The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

 Sobah is an indigenous-founded brand that not only wants to eliminate the stigma of socialising sober, but also makes a range of beers that taste good enough that you won’t regret a single sip.
-Created for anyone who loves the taste of beer but knows they need to drink less of it, the range includes everything from pilsners and IPAs to stouts and larger.
+Created for anyone who loves the taste of beer, the range includes everything from pilsners and IPAs to stouts and larger.

 Mornington Peninsula Brewery